Module 1 of 5

 A 100-dimensional vector seems abstract, but it encodes rich, interpretable structure.
 The technique of semantic projection reveals this: define a meaningful direction using pairs of anchor words, then project other words onto that axis to see where they fall.

 For example, a "gender" direction can be defined using anchors like (man, woman), (he, she), (him, her).
 Projecting occupations onto this axis reveals how strongly the training corpus associates each occupation with gender.
-Caliskan et al. (2017) showed that embeddings replicate a wide range of implicit biases measured in humans: a finding with profound implications for social science.
+This is not just a curiosity: it is a research method.

 Dimension: